 Reputation From Guides ¶

-The following is a complete list of all the ways reputation can be earned through guides:
+The following is a complete list of how reputation can be earned through guides:

-- Someone links to your guide in Answers: 10
+- Someone links to your guide in Answers

-- Someone likes an Answer linking to your guide: 10
+- Someone likes an Answer linking to your guide

-- A guide with your guide as a prerequisite is completed: 30
+- Someone completes a guide that uses your guide as a prerequisite

 - Alice started the guide, but over time it's grown and her contribution is now 60%